shubhagrawal30/citkid/README.md

-# citkid
+# Kinetic Inductance Detector data acquisition and analysis
-Kinetic inductance detector data acquisition and analysis
+Developed at the California Institute of Technology for far-infrared KID research